gwt-plugins/gwt-eclipse-plugin/README.md

 1. Classic launchers are deprecated.
 The SDM launcher is replacing the classic dev mode launcher.
 2. GWT Nature is being replaced by GWT Facet

-## TODOs
-1. On app engine server start add base url to development tools
-2. On sdm start/stop with server runtime, fire custom event for external listeners
-3. On sdm start, start sdbg if installed, automatically
-4. JPA facet always gets enabled, causes auto enhancing to go even tho project doesn't have it
-5. Consider adding the DevMode launcher as a server runtime
-6. New application creator that supports both maven and standard.
-7. Server runtime configuration wizard for project

 ##Configuration
 TODO